geogardenclub/geogardenclub.github.io/docs/develop/installation.md

 % ./run_tool_versions.sh
 Computer Name: PMJ M2 2023
 Cocoapods 1.15.2
-Dart SDK version: 3.5.0
+Dart SDK version: 3.5.4
-Flutter 3.24.0
+Flutter 3.24.4
-MacOS 14.5
+MacOS 14.6.1
 Monarch version 2.2.7
 ruby 3.2.2 (202
-Xcode 15.4
+Xcode 16.0
 ```
-Be sure to run this script and check it against the output from the Discord channel.
+Be sure to run this script locally and check it against the output from the Discord channel.
 If there are differences, try to update your tech stack to match the versions in the Discord channel.

-Note that GGC development is done using MacOS.
+Note that all GGC development is done using macOS.
 We do not support Windows or Unix-based development at this time.

 ## GGC App